 Skip to content

-Refinement — type predicates
+Refinement — Type Predicates

-// Works, but ad-hoc and not reusable as a unit
+// Works, but ad-hoc and completely un-composable:

-function processInput(raw: string) {
+function validateInput(raw: string) {

 if (raw.length > 0 && raw.includes("@")) {